mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 }
 ```

-2. Update request without updating the array field:
+2. Update a request without updating the array field:

-When performing an update operation, we recommend the struct property not to be present.
+When performing an update operation, we recommend that you don't set the struct property.

 ```golang
 data := Data{